jupyterhub/binderhub/README.rst

 ------------------

-**BinderHub** allows you to ``BUILD`` and ``REGISTER`` a Docker image using a GitHub repository along with a branch name / commit / tag.
-It also connects with JupyterHub, allowing you to create a public IP address that allows users to interact with the code / environment you specify in the repository within a live JupyterHub instance.
+**BinderHub** allows you to ``BUILD`` and ``REGISTER`` a Docker image using a GitHub repository, including a specific branch name, commit, or tag.
+It connects with JupyterHub, allowing you to create a public IP address that allows users to interact with the code and environment within a live JupyterHub instance.

-It is similar in spirit to the existing `Binder <http://mybinder.org>`_ service.
+BinderHub is similar in spirit to the existing `Binder <http://mybinder.org>`_ service.
+BinderHub ties together:
-Its goal is to tie together:

 - `JupyterHub <https://github.com/jupyterhub/jupyterhub>`_ to provide
   a scalable system for authenticating users and spawning single user